turbopape/postagga/README.md

 These namespaces make it easy for you to ship parsers for ClojureScript.

-You can see an example on how to work with this model, all while making sure your code is cmpatible acrosss Clojure AND ClojureScript (thanks to readers' conditional) in the [Test File](https://github.com/turbopape/postagga/blob/master/test/postagga/core_test.cljc).
+You can see an example on how to work with this model, all while making sure your code is compatible across Clojure AND ClojureScript (thanks to readers' conditional) in the [Test File](https://github.com/turbopape/postagga/blob/master/test/postagga/core_test.cljc).

 # How does it work?